Ternunda/fredboat.com/public/markdown/faq.md

 ## Why can't I hear the music bot, but other people can?
 This is a Discord bug.
 Occasionally you may need to restart your Discord client before you can hear users and bots speaking in voice chat.

+## The bot responds to my commands but I can't hear it!
+First, be sure you haven't accidentally muted or turned the bot down to 0.
+Right click on the bot in the voice channel to check.
+If that is not the problem simply change your voice region in the Server Settings (you can change it right back).

 ## The bot is saying I can't play a youtube video because it is blocked!
 How do I get around this?
 FredBoat is currently hosted in the US, which means that any videos that YouTube blocks in the US are unavailable.
 There's currently no way around this, but we may set up an internal proxy.

 ## How do I get the bot to stay in my channel?
 The bot will automatically leave a voice channel if it is left unused for too long.
 This is to improve performance of the bot, as leaving the bot idling in a few extra thousand voice channel takes a hit on the CPU.
-[Join the patreon campaign](https://fredboat.com/docs/donate) to gain access to the exclusive FredBoatPatron, which will stay in your channel.

-## Why isn't my server showing in the list when I try to add the bot?
-Log in with your discord credentials at [https://discordapp.com](https://discordapp.com)

-## The bot is responding, but I can't hear it play music?
-Make sure FredBoat is not muted for you by right clicking it in your voice channel.
-If it is not muted then try changing the voice region in Server Settings (you can change it right back).
-This will reset the voice connection to discord servers which may be wonky at times.